-I joined the Department of Criminology in the School of Political and Social Inquiry at Monash University in 2007.
-Prior to this I taught Criminology at the University of Brighton, England and at the University of Melbourne, Australia and Legal Studies at La Trobe University, Victoria, Australia.
+Danielle joined the Department of Criminology in the School of Political and Social Inquiry at Monash University in 2007.
+Prior to this she taught Criminology at the University of Brighton, England and at the University of Melbourne, Australia and Legal Studies at La Trobe University, Victoria, Australia.

-I have just published, Sex, Culpability and the Defence of Provocation, with Routledge-Cavendish (2013) as part of their Discourses of Law series.
+Danielle’s book, Sex, Culpability and the Defence of Provocation, has just been published with Routledge-Cavendish (2013) as part of their Discourses of Law series.
 The book examines one of the most controversial doctrines within the criminal law: the partial defence of provocation.
-The partial provocaiton defence has long been said to operate as a classic apology for male violence against women, and other men.
+The partial provocation defence has long been said to operate as a classic apology for male violence against women, and other men.
 In response to criticisms of provocation, it has now been abolished in a number of international jurisdictions.
 Addressing the trajectory of debates about reform of the provocation defence across different jurisdictions, Sex, Culpability and the Defence of Provocation is one of the first to analyse provocation cases.
-In the book, I show how in such cases the defendant attempts to shift part of the blame onto the victim by relying on a variety of stock stories, such as the nagging woman, the unfaithful or departing wife, or a woman who impugns his masculinity.
+In the book, She shows how in such cases the defendant attempts to shift part of the blame onto the victim by relying on a variety of stock stories, such as the nagging woman, the unfaithful or departing wife, or a woman who impugns his masculinity.

 - Member, The Australian and New Zealand Society of Criminology